toras9000/kallithea-mirror/docs/api/api.rst

     method :  "add_user_user_group"
     args :    {
-                "usersgroupid" : "<user group id or name>", "userid" : "<user_id or username>",
+                "usersgroupid" : "<user group id or name>", "userid" : "<user_id or username>"
               }

 OUTPUT::

     id : <id_given_in_input>
     result : {
-              "success" : True|False # depends on if member is in group "msg" : "added member `<username>` to a user group `<groupname>` |
+              "success" : True|False,  # depends on if member is in group "msg" : "added member `<username>` to a user group `<groupname>` |
                        User is already in that group"
              }